Andover Regional School District: Administration

+Board of education

-The district's board of education has nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
+The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters of the constituent municipalities to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 Seats on the board are allocated based on population, with Andover Township assigned eight seats and Andover Borough assigned one seat.